 What are the opportunities in Fresh Produce Packaging?

 Recognising new growth opportunities as they emerge is the key to securing a competitive edge in fast-expanding fresh produce packaging markets.
-At the same time, having safe and quality packaging is necessary, that can be achieved through having periodical fresh producing packaging testing and audit.
+At the same time, having safe and quality packaging is necessary.
+This is where we need to understand the importance of food packaging audit and testing.

-These are some of the opportunities that a fresh produce packaging organisation must tap into with respect to fresh food producers:
+These are some of the opportunities that an organisation must tap into for food packaging safety management:

 Upcoming trends in Fresh Food Packaging